FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/bodyrules.md

 When you add a body match rule and response, this allows you to mock out what the response is to requests with these chosen body match rules.

-After uploading the Mockdefinition to the server using the Orbital Designer, you can now generate a request with tools like Postman that will meet the criteria of the scenario.
+After uploading the Mockdefinition to the server using the designer, you can now generate a request with tools like Postman that will meet the criteria of the scenario.

-### Creating a URL match rule in the Orbital Designer
+### Creating a URL match rule in the Designer

 Once a new Mockdefinition is generated, you start at the Endpoint Overview.
 This displays the available endpoints along with their verbs, endpoint path and if there are any existing scenarios.